 Integrated Public Transport

-Perth metro area can be quite spread out, it runs 130 kilometers north to south from Two Rocks to Singleton.
-This is why those living in Perth usually drive but even if you don’t you won’t have to worry because Perth has a fully-integrated system of trains, buses, and ferries called Transperth.
+Perth metro area can be quite spread out, it runs 130 kilometres north to south from Two Rocks to Singleton.
+This is why those living in Perth usually drive but even if you don’t you won’t have to worry because Perth has a fully integrated system of trains, buses, and ferries called Transperth.